TheWinRaRs/Writeups/RACTF/Pwn/Eccentric Encryption Enigma.md

 Let's start from scratch - run the binary.
 It'll complain to us that we don't have some python library called memecrypt installed.
 That's odd.. why does it demand a python library if its an ELF file?
 More on this later.
 We can install with ```python3 -m pip install memecrypt```, and the binary runs smoothly, printing out what seems to be a python byte string.

 Let's analyse this further.
 If we spam control c as the program is running, it gives us an error message about a KeyboardInterrupt, saying it's within a file owo.py.
-We can inspect further in classic reversing tools in ghidra, and find all sorts of python functions like __Pyx_PyObject_GetAttrStr or __Pyx_PyObject_Call2Args.
+We can inspect further in classic reversing tools in ghidra, and find all sorts of python functions like `__Pyx_PyObject_GetAttrStr` or `__Pyx_PyObject_Call2Args`.
 This shows us it seems to be a python install zipped up with some python code/bytecode, or compiled cython.
 We decided to look into tools specialised in reversing things like this, and came across a program called REpdb which is part of the pyREtic library, made for reversing python that is put together in executable files like this as well as bytecode.

 In order to use REpdb, we needed an inject point.
 That's where memecrypt comes in.
 REpdb has to be run by the process it's reversing - the easiest way to do this was to force the process to import malicious python code.
 We can accomplish this by editing our memecrypt.py install, or by creating a fake memecrypt.py file.
 I did the latter, tony did the former.
 Here is my fake memecrypt.py file where meme_orig is my renamed real memecrypt install.